 “ECN has been working since 2012 with European Commission, to support them in understanding crowdfunding – especially in this context P2P Finance and Securities-based finance – and its problems.
 ECN is looking forward to the final legislative proposal that the EC will release early next year and will continue to provide the EC with access to market information”, says Oliver Gajda, Executive Officer of ECN.

-ECN invites all its members, partners and relevant stakeholders to participate and give their opinion on the Inception Impact Assessment.
-ECN is working on a statement with its board of directors and members that will also be submitted and welcomes input from its stakeholders.
+ECN invited all its members, partners and relevant stakeholders to participate and give their opinion on the Inception Impact Assessment.
+ECN has submitted a statement with its board of directors and members that will also be submitted and welcomes input from its stakeholders.